yiisoft/yii2/docs/guide/active-record.md

 }
 ```

-Connecting to Database
+Connecting to the Database
 ----------------------

 ActiveRecord relies on a [[Connection|DB connection]] to perform the underlying DB operations.
-By default, it assumes that there is an application component named `db` which gives the needed
+By default, ActiveRecord assumes that there is an application component named `db` which provides the needed
 [[Connection]] instance.
-Usually this component is configured via application configuration
+Usually this component is configured in application configuration file:
-like the following:

 ```php
 return array(